 Each main BIOS menu option is described in this manual.
 The Main BIOS setup menu screen has two main frames.
 The left frame displays all the options that can be configured.
 Grayed-out options cannot be configured.
 Options in blue can be configured by the user.
 The right frame displays the key legend.
 Above the key legend is an area reserved for informational text related to the option currently selected in the left frame.
+When an option is selected in the left frame, it is highlighted in white.

 Note: The AMI BIOS has default informational messages built in.
-The manufacturer retains the option to include, omit, or change any of these informational messages.
+The manufacturer retains the option to include, omit, or change any of these messages.